-Let’s face it, a lot of positions aren’t beholden to the old 40-hour work week standard anymore.
-And if your employees are dealing with kids, sharing a vehicle, or scheduling college courses, there’s good chance that schedule is a pain in their necks.
+Let’s face it, a lot of positions aren’t beholden to the old 40-hour workweek standard anymore.
+And if your employees are dealing with kids, sharing a vehicle, or scheduling college courses, there’s a good chance that schedule is a pain in their necks.

 Relieve some of your team’s daily stress and focus on employee wellness by allowing flexible working hours when it’s appropriate.
 Permitting an employee to shift their schedule by as little as one hour could make all the difference.
 Which is the more productive employee – one who is rushing to work in a frazzled mess or one who is arriving calm and ready to get down to business?

 Defense contractor and cybersecurity company, Raytheon, recognized their employees were becoming increasingly concerned with work-life balance.
 In an effort to ease the burden, they instituted a flexible working schedule with several options, including what they term the “modified workweek.”
 Put simply, the modified workweek allows Raytheon employees to work the days and hours that best fit their schedules, providing they work a total of 80 hours each bi-weekly pay period.